Philippi Village

 Philippi Village is a mixed‑use social enterprise and community development hub in Philippi, Cape Flats, in Cape Town, South Africa.
 The Village provides shared workspaces, business incubation, community infrastructure, education, and recreational facilities, aiming to support local economic development and social cohesion.

 History and Development

-Philippi Village was developed on a site that formerly housed a cement factory and underutilised industrial land and headed by Bushra Razack, the CEO.
+Philippi Village was developed on a site that formerly housed a cement factory and underutilized industrial land and headed by Bushra Razack, the CEO.
+In November 2025, the organisation appointed Simphiwe Nikani as the new Chief Executive Officer.

 Its establishment involved a partnership between The Business Place Philippi, the Bertha Foundation, and the Cape Craft + Design Institute (CCDI).
 The project received a capital investment of approximately R80 million, sourced from the Bertha Foundation and the Jobs Fund.

 Mission and Objectives

 The mission of Philippi Village is to co-create a safe and vibrant space that connects the Philippi community and surroundings to necessary services, employment and educational opportunities, and cultural activities.

 The Village supports micro and small enterprises through affordable rental of offices, workshops, and container-based workspaces, paired with mentorship and business development support.
 It also provides community assets such as an amphitheater, library, and green open spaces to strengthen social infrastructure and civic life.